Why Tax Professionals Are Prime Phishing Targets

 Frequently Asked Questions

-A Written Information Security Plan (WISP) is a documented security program required by the IRS under Publication 4557.
-Tax professionals handling 11 or more individual returns annually are required to maintain a WISP addressing administrative, technical, and physical safeguards — including specific provisions for email security, phishing defense, MFA, and incident response.
-The FTC Safeguards Rule imposes similar documentation requirements for all tax preparation firms.
+A Written Information Security Plan (WISP) is a documented security program required by both the IRS under Publication 4557 and the FTC Safeguards Rule.
+It must cover administrative, technical, and physical safeguards for client data — including email security, authentication protocols, employee training, and incident response procedures.
+Tax professionals handling 11 or more individual returns annually are required to have one.
+The WISP must be updated at least annually to reflect current threats and regulatory requirements.
 Firms without a compliant WISP face EFIN revocation, PTIN suspension, and civil penalties.

-QR code phishing (quishing) involves sending physical mail or email containing QR codes that redirect to credential harvesting websites.
-Because QR codes are image-based, they bypass email URL filters, attachment sandboxing, and link rewriting tools entirely.
+QR code phishing (quishing) involves criminals sending physical mail or emails containing QR codes that redirect to credential harvesting sites.
+Because QR codes arrive as images rather than text-based URLs, they bypass most email security filters, URL rewriting, and attachment sandboxing.
 The Anti-Phishing Working Group reported a 2,000% increase in these attacks during 2024–2025.
-Protection requires training staff to treat QR codes with the same suspicion as email links, using QR scanner applications that preview destination URLs before loading, and never scanning codes from unsolicited IRS or software vendor mail.
+Protection requires staff training: treat all QR codes from unsolicited correspondence with the same skepticism as email links.
+The IRS does not send QR codes directing to login pages.
+Use a QR code scanner app that previews the destination URL before opening it.

 Schedule